 Parity occurs because the accrual date, usually the last day of the month, is many days prior to the payment date, typically 15, or 25 days for a mortgage backed security, and up to 45, or 55 days (or longer) for a collateralized mortgage obligation.
 The following is a simplified example using a mortgage backed security.
 The assumption is that the security is purchased at a slight premium (price = 100.1000).
 Because of day delay, however, the parity price is not 100, but is approximately 99.90.

-CUSIP: 123456-AB-1 (Made up)
+Security Identifier: 123456-AB-1 (Made up)

 Description: Sample Mortgage Backed Security